 But the condition of your scalp will only get worse if you avoid washing–and then the scratching will start, and more hair will fall, etc. Foregoing shampoo will worsen your dandruff condition.
 And your hair loss situation will not improve either.
 So continue washing your hair.
 Your friends will like you better.

-If you are losing or have already lost much of our precious hair after trying various hair restoration methods, maybe it is time to think about growing that moustache and beard.
+If you are losing or have already lost much of our precious hair after trying various hair restoration methods, maybe it is time to think about growing that mustache and beard.
 Facial hair is once again very fashionable.
 Since your “look” is changing anyway, why not draw attention away from your thinning hair to a beautiful and well-trimmed beard and mustache?
 Doing so may restore the self-confidence you may have lost when your hair began disappearing.
 Reinvent yourself and become appealing to the other gender again.
 Facial hair is a great alternative.

 Whether you are losing your hair or not, if you have dandruff, get rid of it now.
 Use the shampoos or other dandruff relief and take away at least one treatable cause for concern.
 Can dandruff cause hair loss?
 The final answer: dandruff does not, by itself, cause hair loss.